-A. Did the district answer 'No' to Indicators 1, 3, 4, 5, or 2.A?
+A. Did the district fail any of the critical indicators 1, 2, 3 or 4?
 If so, the school district's rating is F

 for Substandard Achievement regardless of points earned.

 B. Determine the rating by the applicable number of points.
-(Indicators 6-15)

-A = Superior 90-100
+A = Superior Achievement 90-100

-B = Above Standard 80-89
+B = Above Standard Achievement 80-89

-C = Meets Standard 60-79
+C = Meets Standard Achievement 70-79

-F = Substandard Achievement <60
+F = Substandard Achievement < 70